 3. Packaging

-Wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN should be properly packaged before storage or transport:
+Wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD should be properly packaged before storage or transport:

 (a) Liquid wastes should be placed in double-bung steel drums or other approved containers;

 (b) Regulations governing the transport of hazardous materials often require the use of containers that meet certain specifications (e.g., 16-gauge, made of steel, internally coated with epoxy).
 Containers used for storage should meet such specifications given that they may be transported in the future;